mcfarljm/fortwrap/README.txt

 successfully to wrap very large Fortran projects (~40,000 lines of code).
 However, FortWrap is not intended to wrap all Fortran constructs.
 In particular, FortWrap is geared towards wrapping derived types and procedures that operate on them.
-In particular, FortWrap should not be used with Fortran 77 code.
+FortWrap is not intended to wrap legacy code and should not be used with Fortran 77 code.
 For more details regarding the Fortran constructs that FortWrap is set up to wrap, refer to the html documentation and the tests directory.

 The command line options are fairly new, so haven't been tested extensively and may be subject to change in the future, but I believe